 Multi-colored Chimaera Double-Neck Guitar

 “I had always been intersted in painting motorbikes, helmets, and cars.
 I tried at one stage early on, but never ended up following through with it.
 After working with Emerald on their custom guitars, stretching and using my artistic abilities, I’ve recently been more active in trying to go back and break into that market.
 It interests me more now.
-If I hadn’t had the opportunity I have had with Emerald Guitars, I probably would have never kept trying to pursue these other interests.” –Phil Atkison
+If I hadn’t had the opportunity I have had with Emerald Guitars, I probably would’t have kept trying to pursue these other interests.” –Phil Atkison

 To learn more about Phil and his custom artwork, visit his website, https://philatkinson.ie/custom-art-work/.
 Be sure to visit the blog on Phil’s website “How the airbrush became my artist tool of choice.”
-You can also follow Phil on his artist Facebook and Instagram pages.
+You can also follow Phil on his Facebook and Instagram pages.

-If you would like to learn more about Emerald’s custom painted guitar options, contact our Custom Shop.
+If you would like to learn more about Emerald’s custom-painted guitar options, contact our Custom Shop.